Dogs may be man’s best friend, but they can quickly become man’s worst enemy when they start to interfere with your lawn!

 The best way to repair grass damage caused by dogs is to overseed – to speed up this process, a quick release fertiliser is recommended.
 Our QUICK RELEASE: Pre-Seed fertiliser is high in phosphate, this helps to strengthen the roots of new seedlings and will speed up the growth of your grass.
 There are some steps you need to take to ensure that this does not effect your pooch however – 1.
 Keep your dog indoors for 48 hours after spreading fertiliser, supervising them when they use the great outdoor bathroom 2.
 Water your fertiliser in so that it cannot be seen – this way you know that it is absorbed within the soil 3.
 Read the instructions on your fertiliser – do not apply more than the recommended spreading rate or less.
-For more information, you can read our blog on this.
+For more information read about our pet friendly fertiliser.

 3. When do-do’s become do-don’ts!